-Design values are presented in the AASHTO A Policy on Design Standards Interstate System, supplemented with the AASHTO A Policy on Geometric Design of Highways and Streets, WYDOT Road Design Manual, and AASHTO Roadside Design Guide (RDG).
+Design values are presented in AASHTO A Policy on Geometric Design of Highways and Streets, WYDOT Road Design Manual, and AASHTO Roadside Design Guide (RDG); design values for rural multi-lane NHS Arterials are presented in WYDOT Operating Policy 7-5, Standards for Non-Interstate Multilane Highways.
 AASHTO identifies both minimum and desirable design values for Controlling Design Criteria; this Guide will present minimum values in Table 3 for the eight Controlling Design Criteria relating to highway design.
 AASHTO minimum design values for the two Controlling Design Criteria relating to bridge structures are presented in Table 4 located in a following section, Highway Structures.
-These minimum design values are applicable to mainline Interstate sections and are not intended to control the design of auxiliary lanes and interchange ramps.
+These minimum design values are applicable to mainline NHS Arterial sections and are not intended to control the design of auxiliary lanes.

-Highway and bridge structure designs will be based on the minimum design values presented in this Guide.
-Design values (from referenced AASHTO and WYDOT manuals), above the minimums presented, are available for use when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.
+Highway designs will be based on the minimum design values presented in this Guide.
+Design values (from referenced AASHTO and WYDOT manuals), above the minimums presented in this Guide, are available when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.